samhussain25/bpho-challenge/README.md

 ## Overview

 This project simulates projectile motion under complex physical conditions that go beyond standard mechanics.
-It features a modular GUI built with CustomTkinter that allows users to interactively tweak parameters (drag coefficient, air density, restitution) and visualize the results in real-time using Matplotlib.
+It features a modular GUI built with CustomTkinter that allows users to interactively tweak parameters (drag coefficient, air density, restitution) and visualise the results in real-time using Matplotlib.

 It was engineered to solve specific computational challenges ranging from basic kinematics to 3D orbital mechanics.